Establishing a Secure Public Cloud Architecture With Processes and Best Practices

 Security Best Practices and Security Checklists

-There are many best practices to take into account when it comes to cloud security, but we will list just a few of them here:
+There are many best practices to take into account when it comes to building a secure public cloud architecture.
+A few of these include:

 - Identity and Access Management